SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 let emptyValue = null;
 ```

-2. Composite data types
+2. Composite data types:

 Composite data types are those that can hold and manage multiple values as a single unit.
 These data types are used to organize and manipulate collections of data, making it easier to work with more complex structures.

-a.
-Array - and object are two composite data types.
+Array and object are two composite data types.

+- Array:

 An array in JavaScript is a list like data structure for storing multiple value.

 ```js
 const array = [1, 2, 3, 4, 5];
 ```

+- Object:

-b. object is a collection of key value pairs used for structured data storage.
+Object is a collection of key value pairs used for structured data storage.

 ```js
 const person = {